 HEATING OR COOLING CAPACITY: This is the amount of heating/cooling the unit can produce.

-HVAC: This stands for heating, ventilating, and air conditioning – a trio of functions that, as a whole, control thermal comfort and air quality in a building.
-It is basically a blanket term encapsulating everything from a split AC unit for a house, to a large ducted air conditioning and ventilation system for an industrial complex or skyscraper.
+HVAC: This stands for heating, ventilating, and air con – a trio of functions that, as a whole, control thermal comfort and air quality in a building.
+It is basically a blanket term encapsulating everything from a split AC unit for a house, to a large ducted air con and ventilation system for an industrial complex or skyscraper.

 OUTDOOR UNIT: The outdoor unit is the external part of the AC system, which contains the compressor, fan, and heat exchange coil, and pumps refrigerant to and from the indoor unit where it is heated and cooled.

 REFRIGERANT: Refrigerant is the substance that ‘conditions’ the air it blows.
 Without refrigerant, air conditioners, fridges or freezers wouldn’t exist.
-It is a compound, either fluid or gas, that creates hot and cold air when combined with components like compressors and evaporators.
+It is a compound, either fluid or gas, that, when combined with components like components such as compressors and evaporators, create hot and cold air.

-REGASSING: Although relatively uncommon, regassing is one of the key processes involved with air conditioning maintenance and repairs.
-If installed correctly, an air-con unit should not usually have to be regassed.
+REGASSING: Although relatively uncommon, regassing is one of the key processes involved with air con maintenance and repairs.
+If installed correctly, an air con unit should not usually have to be regassed.
 However, older units, or those that weren’t installed by a professional installer, may need to be assessed and serviced.
 This involves checking for refrigerant leaks, fixing a leak if present, and replacing refrigerant if required.

-SPLIT SYSTEM: Split systems are prevalent in homes all sizes.
-This type of air con refers to a system where the condenser is fixed externally outside the home, and the head unit is fixed inside the home.
+SPLIT SYSTEM: Split systems are very popular in homes all sizes.
+This type of air con refers to a system where the condenser is fixed externally outside the home and the head unit is fixed inside the home.